 An enthusiastic couple run this small, simply furnished restaurant, which is reminiscent of the type of place you’d find on your travels in Asia.
 The extensive menu sees great tasting, authentic Cantonese dishes cooked carefully using good quality ingredients.
 You might have to queue to get in, but once inside there’s a lively atmosphere.

-🍽️ What to order: Shanghai pork dumplings (these are the mythical soup dumplings that you will hear everyone asking if you tried), Prawn and Chive dumplings, Siu Mai, Salted egg yolk bun, and whatever else will fit in your belly and on the table.
+🍽️ What to order: Shanghai pork dumplings (these are the mythical soup dumplings that everyone will ask if you’ve tried), Prawn and Chive dumplings, Siu Mai, Salted egg yolk bun, and whatever else will fit in your belly and on the table.

 📍 124 King’s Cross Road, WC1X 9DS.